Brianetta/DonationTracker/README.md

 ## Reconfiguring ##

 Until the plugin is complete, for testing purposes it will be necessary to us Plugin Manager to unload the plugin (`/pm unload DOnationTracker`), edit or replace the config file, then re-load the plugin (`/pm load DOnationTracker-1.0`).

+## Permissions ##

+`donationtracker.record` lets a player record donations using `/donation`.

+`donationtracker.goals` lets a player view or amend goals.

+Console has everything.